neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 - Imports the vector store instance that is using Postgres powered by Neon.
 - Imports the VectorStoreIndex helper by llamaindex.
-- Exports a POST HTTP Handler which responds to incoming POST requests on /api/chat.
+- Exports a POST HTTP Handler which responds to incoming POST requests on `/api/chat`.
-- Destructures messages array from the request body.
+- Destructs messages array from the request body.
-- Creates a LlamaIndex's query engine using Postgres as the vector store.
+- Creates the LlamaIndex's query engine using Postgres as the vector store.
 - Creates a stream handler that streams the response from LlamaIndex's query engine.
 - Returns the stream handler as a standard Web Response.